-Each catalogue entry presents context and floor plans, sections and isometric views, followed by data boxes that include information about occupancy and density rates, water storage capacity, and other data.
+Each catalogue entry presents a consistent layout, with context and floor plans, sections and isometric views, followed by data boxes that include information about occupancy and density rates, water storage capacity, and other data.
 Diagrams illustrate important spatial information found in the databoxes-for instance, types of outdoor surface, and available area for large canopy trees-represented in different colours and symbols.
-Diagrams show spatial organisation and function of both indoor and outdoor spaces, and their accessibility and connection, which are used to evaluate qualitative urban and architectural elements relevant for water and thermal performance.
+Diagrams show spatial organisation and function of both indoor and outdoor spaces, and their accessibility and connection, which are used to evaluate gualitative urban and architectural elements relevant for water and thermal performance.